Nigel Austin

-Nigel Austin (born September 24, 1970) is an Australian business and horse racing entrepreneur.
-Austin is the founder and majority owner of the Cotton On Group clothing and stationery group with brands including Cotton On, Supre, Factorie and Typo.
-Austin owns 90% of the company with a net worth that Forbes Asia estimates at $1.36 billion.
+Nigel Austin (born 24 September 1970) is an Australian business and horse racing entrepreneur.
+Austin is the founder and 90% majority owner of the Cotton On Group clothing and stationery group with brands including Cotton On, Supre, Factorie and Typo.

 Early life

 Austin grew up in Geelong, Victoria.
 Austin's late father, Grant Austin, ran a publicly traded clothing wholesale and import business called the Austin Group, where Austin started out learning about the fashion industry in his school holidays.
 From the age of 8 he knew he wanted to work in retail and looked up to his father.

-In 1988, at the Beckley Markets in Geelong Austin started selling acid-washed denim jackets from the trunk of his Ford Bronco car.
+In 1988, at the Beckley Markets in Geelong, Austin started selling acid-washed denim jackets from the boot of his Ford Bronco car.
 In his first outing at the market he sold one jacket for $30.
 The following week he returned with a cheaper offer, after he negotiated with his father who was the supplier, which resulted in all 20 selling out.
 Austin enrolled in university to study business but dropped out after a year to focus on his growing garment business.
 He didn't tell his father that he had dropped out for an entire year and could prove his business was booming.